 As the clock ticks toward the enactment of Measure ULA on April Fools’ Day, purveyors of LA’s swankiest dwellings scramble to entice buyers with irresistible markdowns and closing boons.
 Dubbed the “mansion tax,” the measure aims to bankroll affordable housing by imposing heftier levies on home sales exceeding $5 million.
 Property sales exceeding $5 million and homes over $10 million will attract a 4% transfer tax and a 5.5% tax, respectively.

-In recent years, Los Angeles city’s homeless situation has worsened with people building tents in parks, on sidewalks, and underneath freeways.
+Los Angeles City’s homeless situation has recently worsened, with people building tents in parks, sidewalks, and under freeways.
 Following a rigorous campaign by housing advocates and labor unions to get Measure ULA on the ballot, it was approved with 57% of the vote in November 2022.
-The tax’s backers previously projected that it could raise up to $1.1 billion for affordable housing projects, but last week the city reduced that forecast to $672 million.
+The tax’s backers previously projected that it could raise $1.1 billion for affordable housing projects, but last week, the city reduced that forecast to $672 million.

 The ULA supporters perceive that the money collected from the levy would fund affordable housing initiatives and lower the city’s homeless population.
 The money will also help low-income seniors and increase housing affordability.

 However, many top brokers and realtors oppose the new regulation and believe there may be more effective ways to fund low-income housing efforts.
 They claimed the tax is ill-advised and has caused a sudden sell-off among the city’s wealthiest homeowners.
 According to them, there are many available funding programs and more options to get the money than taxing individuals.
 “Are the programs operating properly?
-Are they being managed in the most effective manner?” one of the agents asked.
+Are they being managed most effectively?” one of the agents asked.

 LA’s quest for supplementary tax revenue to combat homelessness is not new.
 In 2016, the city greenlit a $1.2 billion bond proposal, “Proposition HHH,” earmarked for constructing thousands of affordable housing units.
 Regrettably, progress has been sluggish.
 Merely a third of the projected 12,000 units have materialized, while construction costs have skyrocketed.
 A 2022 audit revealed some units’ expenses surpassing a staggering $800,000.

-All the while, since Proposition HHH’s approval, LA’s homeless population has swelled by a disheartening 45%.
-As the mansion tax looms, it remains to be seen whether this novel strategy will succeed in its mission to alleviate homelessness or become yet another well-intentioned but ultimately faltering effort in the City of Angels.
+Since Proposition HHH’s approval, LA’s homeless population has swelled by a disheartening 45%.
+As the mansion tax looms, it remains to be seen whether this novel strategy will succeed in its mission to alleviate homelessness or become another well-intentioned but ultimately faltering effort in the City of Angels.